microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 Along with Elements, each Resource in FHIR is defined with a set of search parameters.
 When a remote client app makes a FHIR search API call, search parameters are used to focus the data retrieved from the FHIR server.
 There are standard search parameters that apply to all Resource types (e.g., `_id`, `_lastUpdated`), and there are search parameters specific to certain Resource types (e.g., `gender` is a search parameter defined for `Patient`).
 Additionally, FHIR provides a framework for creating custom search parameters.
 See the links below for more information.

 > *Note: A Resource instance on a FHIR server has a unique, server-wide Resource `id`.
-This `id` is also referred to as the Resource instance's [Logical ID](https://www.hl7.org/fhir/resource.html#id).
+This `id` is also known as the Resource instance's [Logical ID](https://www.hl7.org/fhir/resource.html#id).

 + [Standard Search Parameters](https://www.hl7.org/fhir/search.html#all)
 + [Patient Resource-specific Search Parameters](https://www.hl7.org/fhir/patient.html#search) (note that Resource-specific search parameters are always listed at the bottom of the "Content" tab in FHIR R4 Resource documentation)